-The International Journal of Arts & Sciences (IJAS) is hosting its third conference in Prague, at the joint premises of the Knights of Malta and the Anglo-American University.
+The International Journal of Arts & Sciences (IJAS) is hosting its annual conference in Prague, at the joint premises of the Knights of Malta and the Anglo-American University.

 This refereed four-day conference is staged inside a palace steeped in history, amidst the baroque architecture of Prague's historical Mala Strana quarter, meters away from Charles Bridge (Karlův most), the city's most familiar monument.